yeehaa123/elab/CHAT/platform.md

 ### Goal and Problem

+This project aims to create a coding platform for humanities students and researchers to

 Within digital humanities research a broad range of tools is used for analysis of digital materials.
 Humanities scholars often have little interest in the details of how the tools work, but prefer to focus on